The JCU Elevator Pitch Competition

 The Pitch is designed to reinforce one of John Cabot graduates' watermark characteristic: poise and an ability to interact with the outside world in a professional manner.
 It is embedded in several courses as part of the overall assessment, to guarantee appropriate training.
 In addition, students are provided with the opportunity to practice their pitch and receive feedback by attending sessions organized by SpeakUp.

-The winners in each category (business idea, advocacy and personal pitch) will receive a small prize and a certificate.
+The winners in each category (business idea, advocacy, think design and personal pitch) will receive a prize and a certificate.

 For more detailed information, download the Elevator Pitch Competition Rules and Regulations.

 Meet some of our past winners

 "Because it is so short, only one minute without visual aids, the pitch really helped me identify the core values of my business idea.
 I believe that it helped me not only define the product, but also our target market." - Full Interview

 "The Elevator Pitch is a great way to practice your public speaking skills, skills that you will use interviewing for jobs, or simply interacting with people in the business world." - Full Interview